The vocation of artists: a class syllabus

 IN BIBLICAL, HISTORICAL, THEOLOGICAL & CONTEMPORARY PERSPECTIVE

 This course introduces the student to biblical, theological, historical and contemporary models for the vocation of an artist and offers a vocational model that seeks to encompass a broad range of professions, stations of life and cultural contexts.
-With this broad perspective in mind, students will explore examples within the arts where artists have articulated their sense of calling; the virtues, practices and spiritual disciplines (both individual and communal) of an artistic vocation; the biblical, theological and spiritual contours of a mature human life; the aesthetic dimension of an artist’s calling; the practical conditions of a flourishing artist; and the mission of a believer artist in light of God’s mission in the world.
+With this broad perspective in mind, students will explore examples within the arts where artists have articulated their sense of calling; the virtues, practices and spiritual disciplines of an artistic vocation; the biblical, theological and spiritual contours of a mature human life; the aesthetic dimension of an artist’s calling; the practical conditions of a flourishing artist; and the mission of a believer artist in light of God’s mission in the world.